VireshDoshi/geoglify/README.md

 ## how does this differ from the original?

-I have stripped out all the elements that deem either ot not work or not needed.
+I have stripped out all the parts that I deem either do not work or not needed.
 E.g the Terrestrial strem `ais_decoder` isn't needed.
 Nor was the extra components around `llama` which appears to be work in progress.

 ## What is interesting about this demo:
 1. The monogodb just holds a limited amount of realtime data for unique vessels.
 This is good because, you will never run out of disk space!